The Intermittent Volunteer’s Weblog

 along with their hopes, dreams and belongings.

-the remnants of the food end up in the landfill,
+the remnants of the food find their way to the landfill,

 and mingle there with a Bible and a birth certificate.

-as if the magic of machinery can make people disappear.
+as if the magic of machinery can make human beings disappear.

 Links: